Table of contents

 How do I get a DUNS Number?

 Any legal person such as a limited liability company, public limited company or partnership as well as other undertakings may obtain it.
-There is no need to take any action to get a D-U-N-S number for the companies established in the UK or Ireland.
+UK company formation doesn’t require any action to obtain a D-U-N-S number.
 Such entities get it automatically after the incorporation.

 However, access to the DUNS number is not limited to the above countries.
 Dun & Bradstreet is a global company that operates in many countries around the world.
 Businesses from most countries can obtain a D-U-N-S number.
 Here are the general steps to do it: